There's no need to pay for additional hardware when most of Foxtel's content is available online.

 Whatever Foxtel is paying the good people at Streamotion, they need to double it.
 Both Binge and Kayo are the best streaming apps to come out of Foxtel.
 In particular, Kayo is a genuinely innovative sports streaming platform with clever features you won't find on any other platform in Australia.
 It features over fifty sports, live and on-demand, SplitView for viewing up to four events at once, 20-minute highlight reels with Kayo Mini, stats and scoreboards, and key moments tagged on the playback bar.
 There's even a spoiler-free view if you want to dodge any scores before catching the game.
 It's available on smartphones, tablets, most browsers, Samsung and Android smart TV, Apple TV, Telstra TV, and Chromecast.

-As a niche service, Kayo is a little more expensive than Binge, costing between $25 (2 streams) and $35 (3 streams) per month and comes with a two-week free trial.
+As a niche service, Kayo is a little more expensive than Binge, costing between $25 (1 stream) and $35 (3 streams) per month with 7-day free trial.

 What do you get with Kayo?